mithril9/tagnet/README.md

 ### Basic requirements

-The supertagger requires python 3 (it was built and tested using python 3.6.5).
+The supertagger requires python 3 (it has been tested on python 3.6.5 and 3.7.3).

 You can install python 3 by opening up a terminal window and executing the following command.